Skip to main content

 Never commit API keys to version control or share them publicly!

-- Revoke immediately: If a key is compromised, revoke it right away
+If a key is compromised, revoke it immediately from Settings → Developer in the Omi app.

 Example Use Cases